moucheng2017/moucheng2017.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2016-01-15 07:59:00-0400
+date: 2025-08-10 07:59:00-0400
 inline: true
-related_posts: false
+related_posts:
 ---

-A simple inline announcement with Markdown emoji! :sparkles: :smile:
+My first blog on the definitions of disease world models for personalised medicine.